All Aboard The Grand Canyon Railway

 Before your journey, an entertaining 15 minute Wild West Shootout show will welcome you to the west.
 The cowboys also stage a train robbery near the end of your ride (a smart idea to get extra tips).
 I highly recommend arriving in time as this show was the best part of the experience.
 If you have extra time, you can also browse the large gift shop for Grand Canyon souvenirs and pick up a cup of coffee.

 Along the route to the Grand Canyon, you will enjoy live country western entertainment and music.
 On the attached Cafe Car, you will be able to purchase drinks and snacks (coffee, beer, wine, chips, ice cream, and candy).
 Water is available for free (be sure to drink up as you are in a high altitude area).

-When booking your tickets, you will have the opportunity to choose between a variety of budget and luxury passenger cars.
-The most frugal option is the $65 pp Pullman car, which was built in 1923.
+When booking your tickets, you will have the opportunity to choose amongst a variety of budget and luxury passenger cars.
+The most frugal option is the $67 pp Pullman car, which was built in 1923.
 Below I have given a brief overview of the various options available.

-All cars have a bathroom on board and all have air conditioning with the exception of the Pullman car.
+All cars include a bathroom on board and all have air conditioning with the exception of the Pullman car.
 No matter which car you choose, you will be able to relax and take in the diverse scenery as you let someone else do the driving for once.
-The scenery will change from high desert to prairie to pine along the way.
+The scenery will vary from high desert to prairie to pine along the way.

 The elevation changes along the way with a high at around 7000 feet in Williams and at the Grand Canyon.
 At high elevation, you will take in great views of ponderosa pine, spruce, aspen, and douglas fir.
 As the journey drops in elevation, you’ll take in relaxing views of sagebrush, live oak, salt brush, mountain ash, and pinyon-juniper woodlands.
 In addition, wildlife is plentiful with opportunities to see proghorn, mountain lion, mule deer, and more along the way.